Position

 How much does a Materials Manager make?

 A Materials Manager plays a key role in ensuring that a company has the right materials at the right time.
-This important job comes with a good salary.
-On average, a Materials Manager earns about $97,841 per year.
-This figure can vary based on experience, location, and the industry.
-Companies in larger cities often pay more than those in smaller towns.
+They oversee the procurement, storage, and distribution of materials.
+This important job comes with a rewarding salary.
+The average yearly salary for a Materials Manager is around $100,965.
+This figure can vary based on experience, location, and industry.

 View Materials Manager jobs nearby